Brazos Summit in NM: The Ultimate Road Trip Guide

-Brazos summit is a high mountain pass at an elevation of 10,507ft (3.202m) above the sea level, located on the San Juan Range of the Rocky Mountains sometimes called the Tusas Mountains, in northern New Mexico, in USA.
-It’s one of the highest mountain roads of New Mexico.
+Brazos Summit is a high mountain pass at an elevation of 3.209m (10,528ft) above the sea level, located in northern Rio Arriba County, in the U.S. state of New Mexico.
+It’s one of the highest roads of New Mexico.

 Road suggested by Scott Hebner